MARDI GRAS WORKSHOP2020 Clinicians

 Dr. Scott holds a MM in cello performance from Penn State under Dr. Kim Cook and DMA in cello performance from the University of Texas at Austin under renowned pedagogue Ms. Phyllis Young .

-Her hobbies include gardening, sourdough baking , Japanese, French, and world travel.
+Her hobbies include gardening, sourdough baking , learning Japanese and French, and world travel.
 She lives in Austin, Texas with her bass player husband and she homeschools her daughters Euna, and Lydie, both play the cello.